atabak-alishiri/llm-recommender-system/README.md

 - **Number of Features**: 15
 - **Domain**: Books
 - **Columns**:
-  - `marketplace`: Marketplace where the review was written.
   - `customer_id`: Unique identifier for each customer.
   - `product_id`: Unique identifier for each book.
-  - `product_title`: Title of the book.
   - `star_rating`: The rating given by the user (1-5 stars).
-  - `review_headline`: Brief headline of the review.
-  - `review_body`: Full text of the review.
+  - `review_headline` and `review_body`: Textual content from the reviews.
-  - `helpful_votes` and `total_votes`: User feedback on the helpfulness of the review.
-  - `vine`: Whether the review was part of the Vine program.

-The dataset is rich in textual content, making it an excellent fit for natural language processing (NLP) tasks like summarization, sentiment analysis, and semantic understanding.
-These features are extracted, summarized, and vectorized using LLMs to improve the recommendation system.
+The rich textual data makes it a good fit for natural language processing tasks, which are key for extracting meaningful insights and generating vectors through LLMs.

 You can download the dataset from [Kaggle](https://www.kaggle.com/datasets/beaglelee/amazon-reviews-us-books-v1-02-tsv-zip).